The Buried Pyramid

-The Buried Pyramid is a novel written in 2004 by Jane Lindskold and published by Tom Doherty Associates.
+The Buried Pyramid is a novel written in 2004 by Jane Lindskold and published by Tor Books.

 Plot

 A British soldier named Captain Neville Hawthorne is ordered by his commanding officer, Colonel Reginald Sedgewick to escort Prince Albert's cousin, Alphonse "Herr" Libermann, a German archaeologist.
 Which Alphone tells Neville that he's searching for the Buried Pyramid, the Tomb of Neferankhotep, who may also have been Moses the Lawgiver and that a lady gave him the journal of an explorer named Chad Spice.

 A soldier named Sergeant Edward "Eddie" Bryce joins them on their search for the Buried Pyramid along with Alphonse's assistant, Derek, and three camel wranglers named Ali, his son, Ishmael, and his daughter, Miriam.

 Eddie hears something that sounds more like a wolf pack than jackals.
 Neville orders the group to get the camels ready and get out of the canyon because it's like a box.
 Miriam leads them to a place that is a necropolis to the old kings and a place her father and brother don't trust.
 Alphonse is clipped by a ricochet from a bullet fired from a Bedouin's rifle.
 The Bedouins made an occasional charge but were driven back without much effort.
 Occasionally they dragged a wounded comrade.
 On the third day, Neville comes up with a plan' to escape.
 He has Miriam and Alphonse dress him as a mummy.
 Miriam runs to the Bedouins and tells them that they woke up the mummy.
 When Neville points at a person Eddie shoots them.
 The Bedouins run off.
 After they return to Cairo, Alphonse returns to Germany while Neville returns to England and Eddie becomes a native.